Shopify/seafoam/README.md

 * `--show-frame-state` shows frame state nodes, which are hidden by default
 * `--hide-floating` hides nodes that aren't fixed by control flow
 * `--no-reduce-edges` turns off the option to reduce the number of edges by inlining simple nodes above their users
+* `--draw-blocks` to draw basic block information if available

 ## Configuration